buraksatar/buraksatar.github.io/_pages/about.md

 Recent News
 ======
 * 07/2024: Expected date to submit the PhD Thesis.
+* 03/2024: Aim to submit my final work to ECCV'24.
+* 10/2023: Visited [MaVi Research Group](https://uob-mavi.github.io/), University of Bristol, for three months under the supervision of [Dr Michael Wray](https://mwray.github.io/) on video corpus moment retrieval.
 * 08/2023: A recent work is accepted to [BMVC 2023](https://bmvc2023.org/).
-* 07/2023: Join [MaVi Research Group](https://uob-mavi.github.io/), University of Bristol, for three months research visit under the supervision of [Dr Michael Wray](https://mwray.github.io/) on video corpus moment retrieval.

 Publications
 ======